Strawberry-Eat-Mango/PCT_Pytorch/README.md

 ### Models
 We get an accuracy of 93.2% on the ModelNet40 validation dataset

-The model path in ./checkpoints/train/models/model.t7
+The path of the model is in ./checkpoints/train/models/model.t7

 ### Example training and testing
 ```shell script